Praisebuka/Laravel-and-APIs/README.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+Thank you for considering contributing to this application but just bear in mind that you'll need to make a pull $req for me to accept your ideas into mine :)

 ## Code of Conduct